Singing Teacher, Vocal Coach, Accompanist

 Composer, Choral Director

-Linda is co-writer, performer and arranger, with director Tom Oliver, for Voices in the Night, a non-profit fund-raising vehicle, created by Linda and Mr. Oliver in 1996, which continues to travel throughout Southern Ontario.
-Linda acted as chorus director for two Juno nominated recordings of children’s entertainer, Eric Nagler.
+Linda was co-writer, performer, and arranger, with director Tom Oliver, for Voices in the Night, a non-profit fundraising vehicle, created by Linda and Mr. Oliver in 1996, which travelled throughout Southern Ontario for over 10 years.
+Linda also acted as singer and chorus director for two Juno-nominated recordings of children’s entertainer, Eric Nagler.

 Linda has adjudicated major music festivals across Canada.
-She is actively involved in local music festivals as syllabus advisor, concert fundraiser and accompanist.
-She also accompanies voice and music theatre for the OMFA Provincial competitions.
+She is actively involved in local music festivals as syllabus advisor, concert fundraiser, and accompanist.
+She is co-founder and President of the Oakville Vocal Arts Festival.
+She also continues to work as an accompanist for voice and music theatre for the OMFA Provincial competitions.

-Linda is a member of ACTRA, NATS, SOCAN and ORMTA where she served on the executive for ten years.
-She was a workshop clinician for the 2012 ORMTA Provincial Convention and she was the recipient of the ORMTA Special Teacher of the year award.
+Linda is a member of ACTRA, NATS, SOCAN, and ORMTA, where she served on the executive for ten years and was a workshop clinician for their 2012 ORMTA Provincial Convention.

 Linda continues to reside in Oakville with her husband, John.
 They are blessed with four children who also share Linda’s love of music, and five grandchildren.